Summercroft Admission Rules 2023-2024

 Hertfordshire County Council’s ‘straight line’ distance measurement system is used for all home to school distance measurements.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of the child’s house to the address point of the school.
 AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.

 Summer born children (1st April – 31st August) – Entry to Reception

-Summer born applications that are delayed for a year (for entry in September 2023) will be processed in exactly the same way as all other Reception applications received at that time; there is no guarantee that a place will be offered at a child’s preferred school.
+Summer born applications that are delayed for a year (for entry in September 2024) will be processed in exactly the same way as all other Reception applications received at that time; there is no guarantee that a place will be offered at the school.